benbrunyee/fulcrum-export-import/notes.md

 ## JKMR

-"visit_category" = "Japanese Knotweed Management Record" for all JKMR records "record_type_japanese_knotweed" = Repeatable name for site visit "visit_type_japanese_knotweed_application_monitoring" = "visit_type" unless for Site Monitoring record then set value to "Scheduled Monitoring"?
+"visit_category" = "Japanese Knotweed Management Record" for all JKMR records / "record_type_japanese_knotweed" = Repeatable name for site visit /
+"visit_type_japanese_knotweed_application_monitoring" = "visit_type" unless for Site Monitoring record then set value to "Scheduled Monitoring"? /
-"treatment_types" does not go with "treatment_types", it actually pairs with "visit_type_japanese_knotweed_other"
+"treatment_types" does not go with "treatment_types", it actually pairs with "visit_type_japanese_knotweed_other" /

+- TODO: Populate the data from the "Survey" app via the link, check Sheets